 Being such an important event in any international antique dealer or interior designer’s calendar I thought I should dedicate a page to the holy grail of European antique fairs on my website.
 A place which holds a very special place in my heart as this is where I consider my journey into the world of antiques began.

 Covering an area of just under a quarter square miles the place is big.
 Within its perimeters, amongst food, technology and automotive events is the home of Mercanteinfiera, literally translated into English, the “merchant at the fair”.
 Probably the biggest international European event dedicated to objects, furniture, works of art of the distant and not so distant past.

 The first time I visited the show was way back in September 1999 where I was dispatched by my then employer to help organise the collection and safe transportation of our clients purchases.
 Makes me feel a little old but I have not missed one event since.
 You could say I am a veteran!

-Born in 1982 from an idea by a guy with a passion called Stefano Spagnoli, a local artist and painter.
+Born in 1981 from an idea by a guy with a passion called Stefano Spagnoli, a local artist and painter.
 The event in those distant days was held in the “Parco Ducale”, the local park and was host to approximately 100 exhibitors.

-From this humble beginning, fast forward 38 years and you now have an event which hosts over one thousand dealers and hundreds of individual stands.
+From this humble beginning, fast forward over forty years and you now have an event which hosts over one thousand dealers and hundreds of individual stands.

 If a piece of furniture by Gio Ponti is your bag or you are after that elusive 18th century farmhouse table or Neapolitan canterano you should head to Mercanteinfiera.

 Held twice a year, (up to a few years ago it incorporated two extra smaller antique fairs, Bagarre in June and Emporium in January) one at end of September, called Primavera or Springtime in English and beginning of October, the Autunno or Autumn, to reflect the seasons.

-It attracts over 50000 visitors every year, an eclectic mix of interior designers, antique dealers and general public with an interest in everything antique.
+It attracts over 50000 visitors every year, an eclectic mix of interior designers, antique dealers, collectors and general public with an interest in everything antique.